walidHDD/alma-m2-2014/Sirius Project/README.md

 Your designer must contain the following features :

 1 - One viewpoint containing a Diagram representation.
-This representation should contain a default layer with a node mapping, a container mapping, a bordered node mapping and a list container mapping.
+This representation should contain a default layer with a node mapping, a container mapping, a bordered node mapping and a list container mapping with some child nodes.

-2 - This representation should contain an additional layer showing sub nodes of the list container mapping.
+2 - This representation should contain an additional layer showing new node mappings.

 3 - Create an additional representation showing two different kinds of edge mapping